jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_six.md

 // Clear previous suggestions
 // checkoutDisplays.forEach(display => display.textContent = '');

+This is so we get updated checkout suggestions after each visit rather than new suggestions piling on top of each other

 + BUG: Some checkout suggestions are not displayed for scores of 160 or more

-We went through a process of elimination for this.
+I went through a process of elimination for this.

 ```javascript
 // For debugging - log scores with no checkouts